josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 ### 2. BUSCO Ks estimations of genome comparisons
 This pipeline starts by creating a file that identifies the best BUSCO gene comparisons for each comparison of 2 nodes in a phylogenetic tree (`list_busco_seqs_species.txt`).
 How it works is explained in the tree below.

 First, for node 20 is determined which fungal BUSCO set is most suitable (priority: class-level, order-level, phylum-level, kingdom-level BUSCO set).
-Next, for each BUSCO gene in the determined BUSCO set the two longest copies of this BUSCO gene are searched in the two children clades.
-In this case, genome A and D both have the longest copy, and are added for this BUSCO gene to the list.
+In this case, it is the kingdom-level BUSCO set, as the clades involves two different phyla.
+Next, for each BUSCO gene in the determined BUSCO set, the two longest copies of this BUSCO gene are searched in the two children clades (node 21 and node 22).
+For each BUSCO gene, the two longest copies of a member of each children clade is added to a list.
 In case of equal lengths, a random genome is chosen from each child clade.

 Format of `list_busco_seqs_species.txt`:
-{node_name}__{species1}__{species2}__{busco_set}__{busco_gene}
+{node_name}__.{species1}__.{species2}__.{busco_set}__.{busco_gene}
 e.g.:
 node1__Zymtr1__Phaal1__fungi__100957at4751